-Picture 60: UAC prompt to run MakeRwys
+Picture 63: UAC prompt to run MakeRwys

 There is also a new option Try to run MakeRwys with elevated privileges (added in version 1.65).
 This option should be on every time the Run MakeRwys is on.
 The reason is that the LorbySceneryExport.exe tool needs admin rights to be able to scan all of the add-on sceneries.
 As MakeRwys is running LorbySceneryExport.exe (if it is present) before building the runways.xml file, running MakeRwys with admin rights makes sure that LorbySceneryExport will also run with admin rights, thus you will get the most complete runways.xml file and most complete airport database in FS Logbook Editor.
-If FS Logbook Editor will succeed with running the tools with admin rights, you will see the following prompt8yyyxYes to allow MakeRwys run with admin rights.
+If FS Logbook Editor will succeed with running the tools with admin rights.
 If you click No (by mistake or intentionally), MakeRwys will run with standard privileges.
 But in that case, it will fail running the LorbySceneryExport tool and the runways.xml will miss the sceneries installed using the Add-on method.